How to watch Take That's Meerkat Music concert live as Robbie Williams joins the band

 The boys are back together for lockdown

-Robbie Williams and Take That will reunite once again for a concert, which will be streamed online during lockdown.
+Robbie Williams and Take That are reuniting once again for a concert, which will be streamed online during lockdown.

 The performance reunites Williams with his old bandmates for a one-off performance for charity.